andresfelipe9619/AudioBaked/README.md

 - Python 3.9 or higher
 - `ffmpeg` installed and available in your system's PATH
 - An OpenAI API key (only required for the `--analyze` feature)
+- A Hugging Face User Access Token (for speaker diarization)

 ---